Requirements for the M.A. Degree

 The M.A. degree in Slavic Languages and Literatures requires a minimum of 30 hours of course work.
 The University of Kansas operates on the semester system; most graduate courses are thus 15 weeks long and provide three credit hours toward degree.
 See prerequisites for admission to graduate study.

 In Slavic Languages and Literatures, the M.A. degree may either serve as a gateway to Ph.D. work or as a stand-alone terminal degree.
-Students may decide to pursue a thesis or non-thesis option.
-Most students select the non-thesis option; if the thesis option is of interest to you, you may negotiate it with your advisor.

 M.A. students successfully complete the following set of courses for 30 credit hours*: